 When is it on?

-The Melbourne Clinical Exam Course runs annually between the second written and clinical final CICM examination sitting of the year.
+The Melbourne Clinical Exam Course runs twice per year, between the written and clinical CICM examination sitting.

 How to get here…